Alfred Hitchcock's 20 Best Films Ranked

 16. Marnie (1964)

 As controversial and psychologically complex as "Vertigo," this film starring Tippi Hedren and Sean Connery starts similarly to "Psycho," with a woman stealing a large sum from the company safe and fleeing.
 Marnie (Hedren) suffers from nightmares, which can be triggered by the color red and thunderstorms, and struggles with physical intimacy.
-This film contains several shocking elements, including coercion into marriage and marital rape, while somehow not turning us completely against the perpetrator.
+This film contains several shocking elements, including coercion into marriage and marital sexual assault, while somehow not turning us completely against the perpetrator.

 "Marnie" explores PTSD, repressed memories, and childhood trauma, as well as a woman's desire to escape her life before emotional entanglements get too deep.
 Both Marnie and Connery's character, Mark, are morally complex — they're not two likable people who we're unquestionably rooting for.
 Right up until the very end, it's not clear if it's better for them to be together or apart.
 Viewers are likely to be left feeling extremely ambivalent and frustrated, which is why "Marnie" gets such mixed reactions to this day.